Enaction for QBists

 “From what deeper principle does the necessity derive of the quantum in the construction of the world?”
 Wheeler asked \cite[p.97]{52}.
 “We are first able to play the game when with chalk we have drawn a line across the empty courtyard.
 It does not much matter where.
 In quantum mechanics it does not much matter where we draw the line between observing equipment and system observed.
 Nevertheless, the line must be drawn.”

-QBism and enactivism are theories of how Wheeler’s chalk line—the subject-object divide, which was, in classical physics, pre-given and absolute—is enacted and renegotiated interaction by interaction.
+QBism and enaction are theories of how Wheeler’s chalk line—the subject-object divide, which was, in classical physics, pregiven and absolute—is enacted and renegotiated interaction by interaction.
 Both theories reject representationalism, which requires that fixed divide. (“We propose as a name the term enactive to emphasize the growing conviction that cognition is not the representation of a pregiven world by a pregiven mind” \cite{7}.
 “One of the main conclusions of QBism is that quantum mechanics is not representational” \cite{50}.)
-For QBism, quantum measurement is the enactment of that boundary; for enactivism, cognition is the enactment of that boundary; both are processes that are forever unfinished.
+For QBism, quantum measurement is the enactment of that boundary; for enaction, cognition is the enactment of that boundary; both are processes that are forever unfinished.
 For the former, the world is created on the fly; for the latter, the mind is created on the fly.
-QBism chipped away at the classical object, while enactivism chipped away at the classical subject, and between them they opened a new place in the middle—in the drawing of the divide itself—for them to meet.
+QBism chipped away at the classical object, while enaction chipped away at the classical subject, and between them they opened a new place in the middle—in the drawing of the divide itself—for them to meet.